 - 7.1 The Asset Management Working Group is tasked with corporate responsibility for asset management.
 It has the responsibility of ensuring systems are in place to develop and update asset management plans (AMPs) to identify the maintenance and replacement requirements to deliver the Council's policy for assets and agreed position in relation to standards of condition and suitability. - 7.2 The Asset Management Working Group aims to ensure that AMPs are robust and that tools such as options appraisal are used as appropriate.
-The assumptions behind AMPs are challenged periodically by the Group. - 7.3 The group is also responsible for developing the council's draft capital plan each year.
+The assumptions behind AMPs are challenged periodically by the Group. - 7.3 The group is also responsible for developing the Council's draft capital plan each year.
 A ten year plan is prepared in draft and updated annually.
 The group uses a process of peer review to ensure that appropriate rigour can be demonstrated in preparing the draft ten year Capital Plan and that revenue consequences of capital expenditure are recognised in the financial planning process, including whole life costing in relation to maintenance requirements.
 All new proposals for capital expenditure are taken through the Council's corporate Gateway process, from mandate to post-project review. - 7.4 Spend-to-save is a feature of the Council's financial strategy.
 There is a presumption that a spend-to-save proposal with a suitable business case will be approved.
 However, such proposals will always be reviewed to ensure that they fit within the Council's priorities and do not divert staff from other core duties.
 As an indicative guide the payback period of a spend-to-save project should be three years or less.
+Spend-to-save projects with longer payback periods can be considered but the risk to the Council of the carrying cost of investment and higher level of uncertainty of return require to be taken into account.
 The factors to be taken into account when assessing a spend-to-save proposal are: